ansible-collections/overview/README.rst

 Classic Ansible (CA)
   What we think of as Ansible prior to 2020.
 The open source project and the deliverable.
-What you currently get (as of Ansible 2.9) when you type ``pip install ansible``.
+What you currently get (as of Ansible 2.9 and earlier versions) when you type ``pip install ansible``.
 Was developed almost entirely within the ``ansible/ansible`` repository on GitHub.

 Collection
   A packaging format for bundling and distributing Ansible content: plugins, roles, modules.
 Can be released independent of other collections or ``ansible-base`` so features can be made available sooner to users.
 Installed via ``ansible-galaxy collection install <namespace.collection>``.